 Ducati Monster 1200 Owner’s Manual

-The above info was sourced from the owner’s manual.
-You can download it from the Ducati website.
+You can download the user manual from the Ducati website.